 As with other CVS systems, Mercurial focuses on maintaining a single copy of source code files and records of all the changes from the team working on it.
 If a developer is looking for a particular version, the CVS is able to recreate the file by reconstructing the recorded changes that make up that particular version that the developer requires.
 Contributors can commit changes when desired, merging the changes into a common directory.

-Mercurial also comes out of the box with a stand-alone Web interface and extensive documentation on understanding Mercurial if you have been using another system.
-One thing to note is that Mercurial is so streamlined and efficient that the community that supports it is not as active as other competitive platforms like Git.
+Mercurial also comes out of the box with a stand-alone Web interface and extensive documentation.
+One thing to note is that it is so streamlined and efficient that the community that supports it is not as active as other competitive platforms like Git.
 Mercurial developers tend to work swiftly on the projects that they have and that is a testament to the efficiency of the product.

 You can select free or paid Mercurial hosting from a wide range of providers.
 Some things to consider are how many developers you need to include, other collaborative services you use, and the size of your repositories.